abstools/abstools/website/src/site/sphinx/getting-started/local-installation.rst

 -jar absfrontend.jar --java model.abs -o model.jar``, then run the
 model with ``java -jar model.jar``.

-Using Docker to run the ABS compiler
+Using docker to run the ABS compiler
 ------------------------------------

 The latest released ABS compiler is always published as a docker image